-NTU scientists peer into upper atmosphere to get timelier, more accurate forecast of haze
+NTU scientists peer into upper atmosphere to get timelier, more accurate forecasts for haze

 The winds disappeared later in the night, and the hazy conditions eventually fizzled away the next day.

 “The (existing) monitoring method strongly relies on satellite images that can provide the spatial distribution of haze.
-But satellite images are largely affected by cloud cover and they cannot provide the vertical distribution of aerosol and wind, limiting the forecast of when ground-level air quality will be affected,” added Prof Yim.
+But satellite images are largely affected by cloud cover and they cannot provide the vertical distribution of aerosol and wind, limiting the forecast of when ground-level air quality will be affected,” Prof Yim said.

 The researchers’ insights on the 2023 haze episode were published in scientific journal Geophysical Research Letters in April.